Hinatureidk/Personal-Blog-Beginner-Website/README.md

 It looks very plain and lackluster.
 Probably very "AI" look too(?)

-I'm a beginner so there's nothing I can do about it.
+I'm a beginner so there's nothing I can do about it but learn.

 I reference some of the design on the website of "NoisyPixel" and I give them full credit.